NuGet/Home/proposed/2023/remove-projects-from-list-package-command.md

    > projectA               1.0.0
 ```

-Adding `--exclude-project` to the command would make `dotnet list solution.sln package --include-transitive --exclude-project` produce the following output:
+After the fix, the same command would produce the following output:
 ```
 Project 'projectA' has the following package references
    [net7.0]: